 PBI welcomes applications from all individuals at all levels of experience who have a special interest in book arts, bookbinding, conservation, papermaking or associated areas.
 The mixture of experience levels amongst participants is a large part of why PBI is such a rich and productive program.
 There are two applications, one for general admission, and one for scholarship attendees.

-PBI offers sevcn to ten half-tuition work-study awards are based on financial need, merit and motivation, intended for those individuals who could not otherwise afford to attend.
+PBI offers several half-tuition work-study awards.
+These awards are based on financial need, merit and motivation; intended for those individuals who could not otherwise afford to attend.
 Scholarship recipients will help with studio set up and take down for each session, assist with various mid-session tasks, and help to organize and run the auction and closing banquet.
 While at PBI, scholarship recipients live in charming but rustic group dormitories, with bathroom facilities in nearby buildings.
-Oxbow provides wonderful, healthy meals with diverse offerings and the kitchen staff is able to accommodate many dietary needs.

 A PBI Co-director will be happy to supply a letter of support to applicants seeking funding or time away from their employers.